KCurtiss5/Customizable-Blackjack/README.md

 - custom player creation options
 - max players at a table

 This package is meant to be utilized both as entertainment and as a learning tool.
 The customization allows for more fun but also for different blackjack environments.
-This code is also tested rigorously with unit tests having 71 tests!
+This code is also tested rigorously with unit tests having 97 passing tests!

 ## Goals for the Project